dentearl/mwgAlignAnalysis/evaluations/README.md

 Dent Earl

 ## Introduction
-An _evaluation_ in this document refers to a program (or wrapper) that that takes three inputs in the following order:
+An _evaluation_ in this document refers to a program (or wrapper) that that takes five inputs in the following order:

 1. the path to the true maf
 2. the path to the predicted maf